Submissions

 • Use Arial or Helvetica fonts.

-• Figures should be submitted in the main text and as separate files using JPG, TIFF, or PNG formats.
-Figures submitted as individual files should be named according to their numerical order in the text (e.g.: Figure 1, Figure 2, etc.).
+• Submit figures in the main text and as separate files in JPG, TIFF, or PNG format.
+Name figures in the text order (e.g., Figure 1, Figure 2, etc.).

 The IJSMC follows the reference style of the American Psychological Association (APA 6th edition).